-These characters exist in myths and folktales for the soul purpose of telling the story.
+These characters exist in myths and folktales for the sole purpose of telling the story.

 Most artworks and letters today are signed and named by the author.
 On the contrary, myths and folktales were basically formed by numerous anonymous speakers.
 The transformation of oral literature never ends.
 It transforms infinitely, exchanging each motif or structure of a story, little by little.
 It does not have a particular speaker, nor does it have a clear end in sight.
 I assume that an animated form of narratives reflects what humans have desired, and the inherent components in humans.

-I consider these archaic ways of memorizing, and transmitting our information and cultural history, to be contrastive to contemporary perspectives.
+I consider these archaic ways of memorizing, transmitting our information and cultural history, are contrastive to contemporary perspectives.
 We are now living in vast amounts of horizontal images, which flow across various media.
-We no longer accumulate memories by using our body's inner space, but instead we use external devices such as books and PCs.
-Through my creation, I reflect on the collective memory of humans, how it exists today, and how it is used in today's world.
+We no longer accumulate memories by using our body's inner space, but instead, we use external devices such as books and PCs.
+Through my creation, I am exploring the collective memory of humans, how it exists today, and how it is used in today's world.